martbetz/martbetz.github.io/_posts/2025-02-01-desert-drifter.md

 <hr>

-Update (Mar 4, 2025): It’s with great sadness that I share the tragic news of Andrew’s passing.
+Update (Mar 4, 2025): It’s with great sadness that I share the tragic news of Andrew’s recent passing.
 Such a terrible loss.

 Thank you, Andrew; you’ll forever be our most cherished desert drifter.